joelewis/readmelater/README.md

 + Most important of all, it shouldn't make me guilty of having a huge list of pending lists.

-This project is one initiative on that direction.
+This project is one initiative in that direction.
 Most of the above can be acheived with an authentication layer and a very light browser extension and a server process for metrics calculation and sending reminders.

+The source code is released under MIT License.

 ## Setup

-1. clone repo
+1. Clone repo
 2. `npm install`
+3. `cp sample.env .env`
+4. `cp client/sample.env client/.env`
+5. Edit .env files to configure database, auth keys and other configurations
-3. `DEBUG="*" npx prisma migrate save --name init --experimental` to setup migration scripts.
+3. `DEBUG="*" npx prisma migrate dev --name init` to setup migration scripts and create tables.
-4. `DEBUG="*" npx prisma migrate up --experimental` to create the tables.
-Configure .env file to use different a database.
+4. `DEBUG="*" npx prisma generate` to create the tables.
 5. `cd client`
 6. `npm install` to install client project's dependencies
 7. `yarn build` to build client files and push into ../public folder
-6. `cd .. && node index.js` to run the server
+6. `cd .. && node index.js` to run the server or use your favourite process manager for production

-##TODO:

-/:tag route for listing links based on a tag
-/faq for frequently asked questions
-/privacy page for privacy policy
-/emailsettings page for configuring email notification settings by tag make the inbox page look better

 ## To Debug prisma APIs open node interpreter and paste below code